numery009/Spring-Boot-And-Spring-Cloud/README.md

       4) If we use the Zuul then we can skip the step 3 and add the zuul server name on the @FeignClient("Zuul-Server-Name") on the Proxy.

+ # Send Request Everytime through Zuul Example

+ package com.customer.microservices.customeraccountmysql.customeraccountmysql.service;

+import org.springframework.cloud.netflix.ribbon.RibbonClient;
+import org.springframework.cloud.openfeign.FeignClient;
+import org.springframework.web.bind.annotation.GetMapping;

+import com.customer.microservices.customeraccountmysql.customeraccountmysql.bean.CustomerAccount;

+// To define only fiegn we will use the follwoing protocal
+// @FeignClient(name="customer-service-mysql", url="localhost:8080/api")

+// Follwoing one we use for Feign and Ribbon
+// @FeignClient(name = "customer-service-mysql")
+// @GetMapping("/api/customer")

+// if we want the request will go through the Zuul API between the Microservices
+// then we need the follwoing declaration
+@FeignClient(name = "netflix-zuul-api-gateway-server")
+@RibbonClient(name = "customer-service-mysql")
+public interface CustomerAccountMysqlServiceFeignnRibbonnZuul {
+	@GetMapping("/customer-service-mysql/api/customer")
+	public CustomerAccount[] customerDetails();
+}

+# Fault Tolerance with Hystrix
+      Microservices architecture is number of component.
+Instead of one application there are lots services which are running and depending to each another.
+It is possible that couple of services are down.
+And that could cause to pull down entire chain of microservices that are dependent on them.
+Hystrix will help us to solve this issue.
+It will build the fault tolerance of the microservices.
+For this we need to do the follwoing steps-
+      1) Spring-Cloud-Starter-netflix-hystrix ad this dependency.
+      2) Enable the Hystrix in the main method.
+      3) Add the annotation on the method @HystrixCommand(fallbackMethod="fallBackgetAllCustomerExample")
+      4) Create new fallback method.